UN hosts Libyan military leaders in hopes of end to conflict

 U.N. organizers say the round is expected to run through Saturday, and Williams’ mission “hopes that the two delegations will reach a solution to all outstanding issues in order to achieve a complete and permanent cease-fire across Libya.”

-The meetings make up the security aspect of three-track talks, also involving political and economic tracks, that are aimed to lift Libya out of its grueling conflict that has ground on nearly ever since the fall of Moammar Gadhafi in 2011.
+The meetings make up the security aspect of three-track talks, also involving political and economic tracks, that are aimed at lifting Libya out of its grueling conflict that has ground on nearly ever since the fall of Moammar Gadhafi in 2011.

+Speaking at the start of the talks, Williams told the two sides that their success in these talks would have a positive effect on the political and economic tracks of the ongoing U.N.-brokered discussions aimed at ending the years-long Libya conflict.

-Williams just met with Russian Foreign Minister Sergey Lavrov on Friday in Moscow.
+Williams, who met Friday with Russian Foreign Minister Sergey Lavrov in Moscow, said encouraging separate meetings were held with the two delegations in the past two days.

+The Geneva-based military talks come ahead of a political forum in Tunisia in November.
+That forum aims to “generate consensus on a unified governance framework and arrangements that will lead to the holding of national elections,” the U.N. mission said.

+Last month, the two sides reached preliminary agreements to exchange prisoners and open up air and land transit across the country’s divided territory.
+This breakthrough also accompanied the resumption of oil production after a months-long blockade by powerful tribes allied with army commander Khalifa Hifter.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.